Shreekanth-BK/sparkutility/README.md

 # sparkutility
-For functionalities that are missing in Saprk SQL
+For functionalities that are missing in Spark SQL

 ## Available functions
 - isNumeric <br/><br/><br/>